 First, an update on those actions.
 Recently, the United States District Court for the Southern District of Florida denied Mr. Keener’s request to dismiss that case based on the hail-Mary defense that Mr. Keener was operating as a trader, among other defenses.
-The court found that Mr. Keener engaged in the business of buying and selling securities as a business, for his own account, without first registering as a dealer in accord with 15 USC §78(o) and that the SEC properly pled its grounds to maintain its suit against Mr. Keener.
+The court found that Mr. Keener likely engaged in the business of buying and selling securities as a business, for his own account, without first registering as a dealer in accord with 15 USC §78(o) and that the SEC properly pled its grounds to maintain its suit against Mr. Keener.
 This decision is consistent with the decisions by the United States District Court for the Northern District of Illinois in SEC v River North Equity, 415 F. Supp.
 3d 855 (2019).
 In the United States District Court for the Southern District of Florida in SEC v.
 Ibriham Almagarby, Case no. 0:17-cv-62255 (2020) the court granted the SEC’s motions for summary judgment, definitively finding that buying convertible notes then selling the resulting shares, as part of a regular business, is the conduct of a dealer that required those defendants to register under the Securities Act as dealers.
 For those attorneys that do not practice securities law, 15 USC §78cc specifically voids transactions that violate the Securities and Exchange Act.
 A failure to register as a dealer is a violation of the Securities Act under those circumstances.